 Mexico has more capacity

 Guido Vildozo of IHS explains that should market conditions (mainly in the US) warrant it, the capacity for the production of more trucks and light vehicles can be expanded.
 He believes that this is a possibility because “65% to 70% of the market for imports into the US is dedicated to the consumption of trucks and SUVs.”

 Industry watchers are of the opinion that the North American Free Trade Agreement renegotiations will reach a positive conclusion.
 If, however, the agreement is not renegotiated successfully, Mexican automotive producers will take advantage of the numerous free trade agreements that the country has negotiated over the course of the past two decades to continue to export vehicles.
 Most notably Mexico has free trade agreements with each of the nations of the European Union.
 Also, it is noteworthy that the country currently has a free trade agreement with Japan.
 Mexico is seeking to cut similar trade deals with other nations in the region as well.

 Today, Mexico is the eighth most prolific manufacturer of automobiles in the world and the third largest producer of vehicles in the Western Hemisphere.
 According to Wikipedia, “42 makers have official representation in the country with 400 different models.”
 These numbers make Mexico “one of the most varied automotive markets in the world.”

 As a sign of continued growth, several automotive plants opened in Mexico in 2017.
-These include a new Kia plant in the northern industrial city of Monterrey, an Audi factory at which the Q5 crossover will be manufactured in Mexico in the state of Puebla.
-Other automotive companies finishing up on the construction of new facilities in the country include BMW, Toyota, and a Mercedes-Infiniti joint venture.
+These include a new Kia plant in the northern industrial city of Monterrey and an Audi factory at which the Q5 crossover will be manufactured in Mexico in the state of Puebla.
+Other automotive companies finishing up the construction of new facilities in the country include BMW, Toyota, and a Mercedes-Infiniti joint venture.
 The three factories will be located in Central Mexico.